Wines

 What is Barbera Wine?

 Barbera wine is like a warm Italian hug in a glass.
-This red wine grape has been cherished in Italy for centuries, with its roots firmly planted in the picturesque Piedmont region.
+This red wine grape has been cherished in Italy for centuries, with its roots firmly planted in the picturesque Piedmont region, which is also home of regions like Barolo.
 Key regions known for producing Barbera wine production include Barbera d'Asti and Barbera d'Alba.
 As one of Italy’s most popular red grape varieties, Barbera is known for its deep ruby colour, lively acidity, and smooth, low tannins, making it incredibly versatile and food-friendly.

 When you sip Barbera, you’re greeted with a burst of bright red fruit flavours like cherry, raspberry, and plum.
 Depending on where it’s grown and how it’s made, you might also pick up subtle hints of blackberry, anise, or dried herbs.
 Its high acidity balances the wine's fruitiness, making it a perfect companion to a wide range of dishes, from hearty pasta and grilled meats to savoury cheeses.